 What does the FirstNet network provide for public safety?

-FirstNet is the only nationwide network and platform that gives first responders an entire communication ecosystem of unique benefits, including mission-centric devices, certified applications and always-on, 24-hours-a-day priority and preemption across voice and data.
+FirstNet is the only nationwide network and platform that gives first responders entire communication ecosystem of unique benefits including mission-centric devices, certified applications and always-on, 24-hours-a-day priority and preemption across voice and data

 What is Band Class 14?

-Band 14 is a spectrum set aside by the federal government specifically for public safety.
-It represents 20MHz of a 700MHz spectrum and provides good coverage in urban and rural areas.
-In addition to the use of Band 14, FirstNet has access to AT&T LTE bands of spectrum.
+Band 14 is very desirable spectrum set aside by the federal government specifically for public safety.
+It represents 20MHz of 700MHz spectrum and provides good coverage in urban and rural areas.
+In addition to use of Band 14, FirstNet access AT&T LTE bands of spectrum.

 How will this network work in natural or other disasters?

 In the face of natural disasters, the ability to communicate is essential to first responders.
 Incident commanders need to convey vital data to every first responder – fast.
-They need to know if resources from neighboring jurisdictions are available.
-FirstNet has delivered a network with interoperability built-in from day one to enhance the public safety sector’s ability to protect and serve.
+They need to know if resources from neighboring jurisdictions can be available.
+FirstNet has delivered a network with interoperability built in from day one to enhance public safety’s ability to protect and serve.

 How does FirstNet manage disaster recovery?